riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 			- MIT, and general pedagogy go exactly opposite to the main expectation
 			- #book **Statistical Mechanics: From Thermodynamics to the Renormalization Group by James H. Luscombe** has a derivation of the combined first and second law of thermodynamics
 			- ((63b91d41-a8a0-44c1-a82b-f7f9838ca04d))
+			- Non-equilibrium StatMech has the **Boltzmann equation** which can be used to do a lot of stuff
 		- ### Fluid mechanics
 		  > why after electrodynamics? because this is crazy non-linear
 			- If you think you know what fluid mechanics is (from school, say), I guarantee that you do not!